cyber-dojo/saver/docs/README.md

 - - - -

 ## GET kata_event(id,n)
-Returns the files, stdout, stderr, status, for the individual practice-session with the given id, and the given event number n.
+Returns [files, stdout, stderr, status], for the individual practice-session with the given id, and the given event number n.
 - parameters, eg